 This is a little known fact, even though 55 percent of women color their hair these days, and spend an average of $330 annually on hair color, according to a recent survey by Tresemme.
 It’s a big point of confusion for a lot of consumers when they’re coloring their hair.

-Go too far outside of it and you’re likely to wind up with hair that is not only damaged and dull, but fake looking against your skin tone.
+Go too far outside of it and you’re likely to wind up with hair that is not only damaged and dull, but fake-looking against your skin tone.
 Why?
 Because though they may be completely different colors at first glance, your skin and natural hair color have the same underlying pigments.

 When you change your hair color with permanent hair dye, it lifts the outer color and reveals the natural underlying pigments—or highlights—in the hair.
 So for the longest-lasting and most natural-looking color, think about the color that the sun turns your hair during mid-summer months.
-Those tones are what come naturally and what you should stick with when you dye your hair.
+Those tones are what comes naturally and what you should stick with when you dye your hair.

 Hair color is measured in two ways: by the level and the shade.
 Color level runs on a scale of one to 10 with one being the darkest color, like jet-black and 10 being the lightest color, like platinum blonde.
 Within each of those levels are the color pigments—eumelanin (black-brown) and pheomelanin (red-brown), which control the shade of the hair.